Wimmics/KGnoVis/Presentation page - user.md

-The LDViz library is a javascript library created in order to facilitate the creation of SPARQL graphs.
+This library is a javascript library created in order to facilitate the creation of SPARQL graphs.
 When used, a website page is temporarily created, allowing the user to post a SPARQL request, and obtain the results in a table and in a graph results.
 Later, a graph pattern will be added to the page.

-This presentation focus on the website, and is directed toward a user that don't want to go too much in the code.
+This presentation focus on the website, and is directed toward a user point of view.

 # Website presentation